 - Soloing styles

 - Accuracy in time and rhythm

 - Rhythmic studies (rock, funk, Latin, jazz, odd meters)

 - Band playing skills including the possibility of a live performance

-Half hour weekly lessons: One-on-one weekly lessons tailored to student’s individual skill level and desired outcome.
+Half hour in-person weekly lessons: One-on-one weekly lessons tailored to student’s individual skill level and desired outcome.

 Buddies program: This program is suitable for two students to learn together and will be based on a set syllabus.
 Lessons are weekly 30 minute lessons for the duration of the school term.
 Students will have the opportunity to perform at an end of semester concert.
 Suitable for students between ages 9 to 15 years.

 NCEA booster program: Lessons will focus specifically on skills, technique and repertoire required to successfully complete NCEA course requirements.
 Lessons are weekly for 45 minute for the duration of the school term.
 Students will have the opportunity to perform with a live band in two concerts per year.

 Youth initiative program: This is a wonderful opportunity for drum students attending high school to apply for a scholarship to attend this course.
 Lessons will be scheduled for 3 days during the mid year school holidays and numbers will be limited to 3 students per program.
 This will be an intensive course tailored to student’s individual skill level and musical aspirations.
 Students are to apply through their high school for this program.

 Drumming circle: Sessions will be scheduled on a weekly basis and will be one hour in duration.
 Classes will be limited to 10 students.
 No previous drumming experience required